Header image courtesy of @shayne_faulkner (via Instagram)

 Start your hike from Pak Kung Au, where Tung Chung Road crosses between Lantau Peak and Sunset Peak, for the easiest journey.
 At 934 metres, Lantau Peak is a formidable foe to conquer, so be sure to come prepared with lots of water and snacks.
 You will be ascending and descending along Stage 3 of the Lantau Trail, which will take you through the Wisdom Path, a series of 38 poetry-inscribed wooden pillars.
 Branch off here to continue into Ngong Ping Village for the famed monastery and the Big Buddha.

-If Buddha-viewing does not lie within your interests, you can also choose to continue down towards Tung Chung along the Tei Tong Tsai Country Trail, where you will pass through several monasteries, wherefrom mystical chants sometimes sound out to serenade your long trip.
+If Buddha-viewing does not appeal to you, you can also choose to continue down towards Tung Chung along the Tei Tong Tsai Country Trail, where you will pass through several monasteries wherefrom mystical chants sound out to serenade your long trip.
 Finish up in coastal Tung Chung with a hearty seafood dinner to reward your efforts!

 Click here to read our full guide for hiking to the Big Buddha via Lantau Peak.